dcmvdbekerom/pypdfplot/docs/source/quickstart.rst

     plt.plot(x,y,'r')
     plt.publish()

-After running this script, if we look in the folder where our ``example.py`` file once was, we notice it has been replaced by a new file ``example.pdf``.
+After running this script, if you look in the folder where the ``example.py`` file once was, you'll notice it has been replaced by a new file ``example.pdf``.
 Of course the fact that the ``example.py`` file disappeared doesn't mean the script is gone -- it is now embedded in the PyPDF file ``example.pdf``!

-We can find evidence of this by opening the ``example.pdf`` file:
+You can find evidence of this by opening the ``example.pdf`` file:

 .. image:: _static/plot_pdf.png